I have this thing about drowning. Or, rather, almost drowning.

 Saved my life.

 Naturally, I was pretty shook up, though I did NOT cry.
-My buddies relayed the entire story of what happened to me later in the cabin.
+My buddies relayed the entire story of what occurred later on in our cabin.

-The head counselor looked at him & said, “You did that to him?”.
+The head counselor looked at him & asked, “You did that to him?”.

 When he nodded “yes”, the counselor told him, “Well then, you got what you deserved.
-And you’re lucky he didn’t do you any worse than he did!”
+And you’re lucky he didn’t do any worse to you than he did!”

 I still got disciplined, but my parents didn’t get called to come & pick me up.

-Many years later, when I was running CitiPhone out on Long Island, the entire management team (me & my managers & our spouses)…
+Many years later, when I was running CitiPhone out on Long Island, me & my entire management team & our spouses…

 *** NEWS ALERT ***